DylanScottMickelson/material_foundation/README.md

 # Material Foundation

-A foundation for adaptive material apps.
+A foundation for adaptive flutter material apps.

 This plugin supports adaptive screen scaffolding; allowing you to change which widget is shown on a screen, based off the screen size (Desktop, Tablet, or Mobile).